RACV Logo

 Travel Period

-Experience all the essential sights of South Korea on this nine-day journey through Seoul, Jeonju, Yeosu, Busan and more.
-From the thriving pop culture to the natural oasis of gleaming gardens, this place really does have it all.
-You’ll feast on Korean BBQ, noodles and street food, follow in the footsteps of popular K-pop group BTS at some scenic filming locations, take easy hikes through coastal beaches and rolling green mountain landscapes and hit the nightlife in your spare time (coin karaoke anyone?).
-Stay in a hanok (traditional Korean house), rub shoulders with the locals and enjoy loads of free time to choose your own adventure, whether that’s learning taekwondo or visiting the DMZ along the border of North Korea.
+Experience all the essential sights of South Korea on this nine-day journey through Seoul, Jeonju, Daegu, Busan and more.
+From the thriving pop culture to the natural oasis of gleaming gardens, you'll join a group of travellers looking to forge new connections.
+Feast on Korean BBQ, noodles and street food, follow in the footsteps of popular K-pop group BTS at some scenic filming locations, take easy hikes along coastal beaches and hit the nightlife in your spare time (coin karaoke really brings people together).
+Stay in a hanok (traditional Korean house), rub shoulders with the locals and enjoy loads of free time to choose your own adventure, whether that’s learning K-pop dance moves or visiting the DMZ along the border of North Korea.

 IMPORTANT INFORMATION